ThomasCanning-Confluent/Simple_VPC/readme.md

 </ul>

 <h2>VPC Talking points</h2>
 To run, you run terraform init then terraform apply to make the changes to AWS.
-Terraform destory deletes everything in config file (opposite of apply)
+Terraform destory deletes everything in config file (opposite of apply).
-.A linux based EC2 instance has been deployed to each private subnet (AMI ID=ami-0c36451c41e1eefd2).
-The region has been set to us-west-2.
-The instance type is t2.micro. §
 <ul>
 <li>A VPC is a private network that has subnets within it.
 VPC is placed in a region and each subnet is placed in an availability zone.
 Resoures within the VPC can communicate with eachother.
 Other services withing a vpc such as an internet gateway allow connections over the public internet, and can then keep other subnets private, adding a layer of security./<li>
 <li>CIDR block (Classless Inter-Domain Routing) = collection of IP addresses, defines the number of internal network addresses that may be used internally</li>